-You’re on YouTube and you click on your favourite YouToube video only to realise that the video won’t play.
+You’re on YouTube and you click on your favourite YouToube video only to realize that the video won’t play.

 This can be a frustrating situation and it can ruin your mood especially if you need to watch the video for a significant reason.